vivek-vishwanath/xv6/README.md

   (as specified in the scheduler specification).
-- When a new process becomes runnable, if it should run before the current process, your scheduler should immediately preempt the currently running process and shcedule it (with one exception, in "Nit").
+- When a new process becomes runnable, if it should run before the current process, your scheduler should immediately preempt the currently running process and schedule it (with one exception, in "Nit").

 ##### Nit: